hashicorp/consul-template/README.md

 ```

 ##### `regexMatch`
-Takes the argument as a regular expression and will return true or false if it matches on the given string.
+Takes the argument as a regular expression and will return `true` if it matches on the given string, or `false` otherwise.

 ```liquid
 {{"foo.bar" | regexMatch "foo([.a-z]+)"}}